Which of the following methods is commonly used by scientists to ... | Channels for Pearson+

 Multiple Choice

-Which of the following methods is commonly used by scientists to organize and classify organic compounds?
+Which of the following methods is commonly used by scientists to date organic materials, such as fossils and artifacts, in organic chemistry?

 A